sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/README.md

 * How to layout a NDK project and all its different sections

 ## What This Section Is NOT
-* A way of learning everything about NDK
 * A way to learn about the Tango API
     * That is [Section 3](../Section_03_Tango)